 This renaissance riverfront city, once a regional manufacturing hub, is now a hip hotbed of art, culture, and cuisine.
 With more than 20 restaurants, cafes, diners and delis, Beacon offers lunch options such as wholesome comfort food at Homespun Foods; farm-to-table specialties at the Town Crier Café; a taste of Asia at Sukhothai; or a view of the falls from the patio at The Roundhouse.

-Frances Lehman Loeb Art Center, Poughkeepsie
+Frances Lehman Loeb Art Center at Vassar College, Poughkeepsie

 Cézanne, Matisse, O’Keeffe, Picasso, and Pollock.
 Works by these masters are tucked away in this manageably-sized museum on the Vassar College campus.
 Even better, they’re free to see!
 The collection of more than 18,000 works are curated around themes and time periods, beginning with Middle Eastern and Asian antiquities, progressing through the Hudson River School painters and the 21st century. www.fllac.vassar.edu